Effective algorithms for tensor train decomposition via the UTV framework: Conclusions

 \section{Conclusions}

-For the computation of tensor-train decomposition, we employed the rank-revealing UTV decomposition to compute low-rank matrix approximations within the computational process, leading to the TT-UTV algorithm.
-The algorithm provides a unified framework that incorporates a wide range of UTV-type decompositions for computing the TT decomposition, fully leveraging the advantages of UTV decompositions.
-Under the algorithmic framework, rigorous theoretical analysis establishes a tight error bound associated with the truncated error in each UTV approximation.
-Based on this analysis, distinct updating strategies are recommended for the ULV and URV variants, and the fixed-precision version of these algorithms are given.
-Numerical experiments across various application scenarios demonstrate the effectiveness of the proposed methods.
-For future work, integrating the UTV decomposition into parallel algorithmic frameworks for TT decomposition, along with the development of their randomized variants constitute an interesting research direction.
+For computing the tensor-train (TT) decomposition, we introduced a novel algorithmic framework based on the rank-revealing UTV decomposition to compute low-rank matrix approximations, which yields the proposed TT-UTV algorithms.
+This framework unifies a broad class of UTV-type decompositions for TT computation, fully leveraging the practical advantages of UTV decompositions over the full SVD in terms of efficiency and flexibility.
+We establish a tight error bound for the proposed method, recommend distinct updating strategies for the ULV and URV variants, and derive the corresponding fixed-precision algorithms for adaptively determining the TT-ranks.
+Numerical experiments across various applications are performed, in the fixed-rank setting, the proposed TT-UTV algorithms can provide a good trade-off between computational accuracy and complexity, where the accuracy can achieve comparable to that of TT-SVD ; in the fixed-precision setting, the numerical results validate their reliability and demonstrate the effectiveness of the established theoretical error bounds.

+UTV-based algorithms are highly adaptable to streaming matrix data, allowing the decomposition of new data to be efficiently updated from previous decomposition at a quadratic computational cost \cite{Stewart1992an}. future work will focus on integrating these updating strategies into the TT-UTV framework to enable efficient TT decomposition updates for streaming tensor data.
+Additionally, developing randomized variants for the TT-UTV algorithms represents a promising direction to enhance scalability and real-time processing capability.
+Motivated by the numerical experiments, updating and optimizing the existing low-rank UTV decomposition toolbox \cite{fierro1999utv} based on contemporary computing platforms is also a worthwhile direction for future research.

 The TT-ULV algorithm in a right-to-left sweep is given in Algorithm~\ref{alg:TT-ULV2}.
 Regarding the size of the matrix $\widehat{\mathbf{L}}$ in step 4, we consider two distinct cases.
 If the low-rank approximation $\widehat{\mathbf{U}}\widehat{\mathbf{L}}\widehat{\mathbf{V}}$ in step 4 is of size $\widehat{\mathbf{L}}\in \mathbb{R}^{I_1\cdots I_{k-1}\times r_{k-1}}$ instead of $\widehat{\mathbf{L}}\in \mathbb{R}^{r_{k-1}\times r_{k-1}}$, that is, the two terms $(\mathbf{U}_{1}\mathbf{L}_{11}+\mathbf{U}_2\mathbf{L}_{21})\mathbf{V}^{\top}_{1}$ in the ULV decomposition \eqref{eq: ulv} are retained to make the matrix $\widehat{\mathbf{V}}=\mathbf{V}_1$ orthogonal to the residual term $\mathbf{E} = \mathbf{U}_2\mathbf{L}_{22}\mathbf{V}^{\top}_2$, then results similar to Theorem \ref{thm: 3.1} and Corollary \ref{cor: 3.1} also hold for the TT-ULV algorithm~\ref{alg:TT-ULV2} in the right-to-left sweep.
 But this approach leads to extra matrix multiplication $\mathbf{U}_2\mathbf{L}_{21}$ in each iteration.